dyanagi/example_mjml_rails/README.md

 # mjml-rails example

-An example project for using MJML in Ruby on Rails.
+An example project for using [mjml-rails](https://github.com/sighmon/mjml-rails) in Ruby on Rails.

 ## Dependency